 On this page, you can find out more about me and scroll down to read about the Politics of Parking research project.

-My name is Vera Kubenz and I am Postgraduate Researcher (PhD student) registered at the University of Birmingham.
-My supervisors are Dr Harriet Clarke, Dr Kayleigh Garthwaite, and Dr Ash Stokoe.
+My name is Vera Kubenz and I was a Postgraduate Researcher (PhD student) r at the University of Birmingham from Sep 2021 to Jan 2026.
+My supervisors were Dr Harriet Clarke, Dr Kayleigh Garthwaite, and Dr Ash Stokoe.
+I passed my PhD viva with no corrections on 8 January 2026 and my external examiners were Dr Kirsty Liddiard and Dr Leah Burch.

 I am myself disabled and a Blue Badge holder.
 I use a walking stick and frequently experience confrontations in public spaces, in particular parking spaces.
 I am particularly interested in everyday, mundane experiences of disablism and how they add up over time to affect disabled people’s wellbeing and sense of self.

-I am a second-career researcher, having returned to research a decade after completing my Masters.
+I was a second-career researcher, having returned to research a decade after completing my Masters.
 During this time, I was engaged in disability activism, particularly in trade unions.
-I am hoping that my research will both create academic knowledge about disability but also have practical application in helping to campaign for a better and more nuanced understanding of the discrimination and oppression faced by disabled people in everyday life.
+I hope that my research ha both createe academic knowledge about disability but also has practical applications in helping to campaign for a better and more nuanced understanding of the discrimination and oppression faced by disabled people in everyday life.

 You can find out more about me on my University of Birmingham student profile or follow me on Twitter @Vera_Kub.